 Introduction

-URLScan, a security tool, was provided as an add-on to earlier versions of IIS so administrators could enforce tighter security polices on their web servers.
-Within IIS 7.0, the IIS team has incorporated all the core features of URLScan into a module called Request Filtering and added a feature called Hidden Segments.
-This paper recaps each of the features Request Filtering provides and gives a real world example of how to apply it your environment.
+UrlScan, a security tool, was provided as an add-on to earlier versions of Internet Information Services (IIS) so administrators could enforce tighter security policies on their Web servers.
+Within IIS 7 and above, all the core features of URLScan have been incorporated into a module called Request Filtering, and a Hidden Segments feature has been added.
+This article describes each feature of Request Filtering and gives examples of how the features can be applied in your environment.

 <configuration>